OctoBanon-Main/gashishnik/README.md

 Gashishnik is a server implementation of the Real Address Chat (RAC) protocol, developed by Mr. Sugoma and promoted as the "IRC Killer," designed to manage text-based communication between clients.

+> More information about RAC (and related projects such as WRAC) can be found on [MeexReay’s Racinfo](https://racinfo.meex.lol)

 ## Features
 - TLS support (encrypts client-server communication; requires client TLS support)
 - Server-side message sanitization (removes ANSI control characters and other unwanted input from clients)